With the right tools, your team can develop a plan for records retention

 Clearly, it is critical that your team has a solid records retention policy to avoid any problems in the future.
 Legal Files can help by providing software to keep you organized and offering guidance to develop a sustainable records management system.

 How Legal Files helps with records management and retention

 The thought of implementing a records retention policy from scratch can be overwhelming.
 However, you don’t have to do it alone.
 Legal Files offers software with comprehensive tools to help your team stay in compliance with all regulations regarding records management.
 Our team also offers a wealth of experience and knowledge to help you and your coworkers develop a plan.

 Legal Files includes a comprehensive document management and contract management solutions.
 It’s easy to store every document, email and contract in a convenient location.
 Having your documents saved and easily accessible is the first step in establishing a strong records retention policy.

 The software also saves a copy of each document in the system.
-This is unique because many legal case and matter management systems only maintain a link to the file or email.
+This is unique because many legal case management and matter management systems only maintain a link to the file or email.
 The Legal Files method ensures that you still have a copy of each saved document in the software, even if it gets deleted somewhere else, such as from an email program or the Cloud.